Bulgaria in the Eurovision Song Contest 2016

 Bulgaria was drawn to compete in the second semi-final of the Eurovision Song Contest which took place on 12 May 2016.
 Performing during the show in position 12, "If Love Was a Crime" was announced among the top 10 entries of the second semi-final and therefore qualified to compete in the final on 14 May.
 This marked the second time Bulgaria managed to qualify to the final, which they achieved after nine years since their last appearance in the final in 2007.
 It was later revealed that Bulgaria placed fifth out of the 18 participating countries in the semi-final with 220 points.
 In the final, Bulgaria performed in position 8 and placed fourth out of the 26 participating countries, scoring 307 points.
+This remains the highest position until next year.